-I am Deputy Director of the Global Health BSc course.
-I also lead Module 1, which includes the taught contents of the Global Health BSc (12 weeks, autumn term).
-I am interested in critical pedagogy, multidisciplinary approaches to Global Health education and issues of epistemic power and the curriculum.
+I am a Senior Teaching Fellow in Global Health and am Deputy Director of the Global Health BSc course at Imperial College.
+I also lead Module 1, which includes the taught contents of the course (12 weeks, autumn term).
+My interests are in critical pedagogy, multidisciplinary approaches to Global Health education and issues of epistemic power related to the curriculum.

 A bit about my journey

 I first became aware of (health) inequalities through family stories and the news.
 As a medical student at King's College London, I took a year out of programme to undertake what was then the first International Health BSc in the UK.
-In a small classroom on the UCL Whittington campus, we discussed the politics of health with a mutidisciplinary team of passionate teachers.
+In a small classroom, we discussed the politics of health with a mutidisciplinary team of passionate teachers.

 I graduated in Medicine at Guy's, King's and St Thomas' School of Medicine and after completing my Foundation training, I worked as a Trust Grade in Genito-Urinary Medicine at 56 Dean Street, a busy sexual health clinic in the heart of Soho.
 This is where I most enjoyed medical practice, in a multidisciplinary environment where sensitivity and respect are core to patient care.

 By then, most people in the world (at least we think), were estimated to live in cities, and 'International Health' was now more often than not referred to as 'Global Health'.

 Since 2010, I have been coordinating the Global Health BSc at Imperial College.
 The course was launched then, in response to the demands of a group of motivated students, some of whom are now teachers on the course.

 In 2013, I completed a Master's in Public Health at the London School of Hygiene and Tropical Medicine.